 One of the most exclusive clubs in the NHL comes in the form of the “500-Goal Club.”
 It is a club that is so exclusive, that only 45 players in the history of the league have ever reached such a milestone.
 Only five active players have hit the mark with no player looking primed to reach the mark anytime soon.
 One goal that is even more exclusive than the 500-Goal Club, however, is the “600-Goal Club.”

-There have been 19 players in NHL history who have scored 600 goals.
-Only two active players have reached the milestone, which is a testament to how impressive the feat truly is.
+There have been 20 players in NHL history who have scored 600 goals.
+Only one active player has reached the milestone, which is a testament to how impressive the feat truly is.
 This list will include every member of the 600-Goal Club, in reverse-chronological order starting with those scored their 600th goal most recently all the way back to the very first player to do so.

 Jarome Iginla – Jan.
 4, 2016

 Jarome Iginla tallied his 600th goal just four days into the 2016 calendar year at the age of 38.
 Though he’s yet to win a Stanley Cup in his career, Iginla will forever be known as one of the greatest hockey players in the history of the sport.